corgikit/pancake-document/products/zexdex/perpetual-trading/what-is-perpetual-trading.md

 # What is Perpetual Trading?

-Perpetuals, perpetual swaps, or perps are a special type of futures contract without an expiration date.
+Perpetuals, also known as perpetual swaps or perps, are a type of futures contract that does not have an expiration date.

-Futures trading allows users to enter positions on margin (leverage) using borrowed funds to optimize capital.
-Using leverage allows for a user to enter a position with a larger size than their account balance.
-For example, a user could take 10x leverage and trade 100 CAKE for the price of 10 CAKE.
-In this example, the initial margin would be 10 CAKE which is used to collateralize the leveraged position. .
+To optimize capital, futures traders can enter positions on margin (leverage) with borrowed funds.
+Leverage allows a user to enter a position that is larger than their account balance.
+A user could, for example, use 10x leverage and trade 100 zDEX for the price of 10 zDEX.
+The initial margin in this example would be 10 zDEX, which is used to collateralize the leveraged position.

-In addition to leverage, futures open the possibility of trading in both directions, buying (long) and selling (short) perpetuals..
-Additionally, itallows ZexdexApp to offer more assets to trade even assets not currently on BNB Smart Chain (BSC).
-Perpetual contracts don’t expire and allow the holder to enjoy trading price action of the underlying asset without owning it.\
+Aside from leverage, futures allow you to trade in both directions, buying (long) and selling (short) perpetuals.
+Furthermore, it enables ZexdexApp to offer more assets for trading, including assets that are not currently on the BNB Smart Chain (BSC).
+Perpetual contracts do not expire and allow the holder to profit from the underlying asset's trading price action without owning it.

-For more general information on Perpetual Futures Contracts, please see [our Medium Article](https://medium.com/pancakeswap/launching-perpetual-trading-on-pancakeswap-a-partnership-with-apollox-b3670d4e19d4)&#x20;

 {% hint style="info" %}
-Note: In this tutorial we will explain how to use the Perpetual Trading interface in ZexdexApp.
-We assume that you understand what futures trading is about and know the associated risk.
-We recommend studying and understanding well about futures before making any trade.
+Note: In this tutorial, we will show you how to use the ZexdexApp Perpetual Trading interface.
+We assume you understand what futures trading is all about and are aware of the risks involved.
+Before making any trade, we recommend thoroughly researching and comprehending futures.
 {% endhint %}